Minimalist Lifestyle: Why Others Got Started will give you a little peek inside the window of souls that craved a simpler life.

 You can not only learn to live with fewer things, but you can support companies that make and sell their wares ethically.

 I try and buy my food from local farms that sell organic produce.
-One habit I adapted years ago that I’m proud of.
+It’s one habit I adapted years ago that I’m proud of staying the course.

 One minimalist had to go through her grandmother’s things when she passed away.
 She decided right then and there that she didn’t want her children to go through the same thing.